KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 # FitzHugh-Nagumo-on-Networks
 Implementation of FitzHugh-Nagumo oscillators on a network.
-Every node of the network is a FitzHugh-Nagumo oscillator which are coupled according to the nearest neighbor relations. \
+Every node of the network is a FitzHugh-Nagumo oscillator which is coupled to its nearest neighbors. \
-Here the ODE is approximated according to the Euler method. \
+Here, the ODE is approximated according to the Euler method. \
 The code is built according to fabridamicelli and rewritten for FitzHugh-Nagumo oscillators. \
 https://github.com/fabridamicelli/kuramoto